 We started at the throbbing mass that hangs out at the Trevi Fountain.
 With a little patience, you can capture a photo or two that doesn’t include the selfie-snapping hoards.
 We then wove our way to the Pantheon and onto Piazza Navone.
 The neat thing about the Pantheon is that it’s free of charge, so stepping inside to admire this architectural marvel is a no-brainer.
 The Pantheon is still in use today as a church, and it is the last resting place of the Raphael, amongst others.

 Having drooled my way around the cathedral, I paid the fee to visit the cupola (top of the dome).
-You can take the cheap option and walk all the way up or for an extra couple of euros you can take a lift part way.
+You can take the cheap option and walk all the way up or for an extra couple of euros you can take a lift partway.
 Guess which option this lazy boy took?
 Again I had the run of the dome.
-Later in the morning the queues to enter the basilica and cupola stretch all the way around St Peter’s Square.
+Later in the morning, the queues to enter the basilica and dome stretched all the way around St Peter’s Square.

 Onto Florence, we were one of the first through the doors when the Accademia Gallery opened for our visit to see Michelangelo’s David.
 This Goliath of a masterpiece stands 5.16 meters tall (almost 17 foot).
 The sheer size and brilliance is truly captivating.
 There are other pieces of art in this small gallery, but all eyes are on David.
 The statue was initially placed in Piazza della Signoria but moved to the Accademia to protect it from the elements and most likely tourists with little chisels.

 The Uffizi Gallery should be on everybody’s hit list of things to do in Florence.
-The gallery is on the top floor of large oblong shaped building built in the 16th century.
+The gallery is on the top floor of a large oblong-shaped building built in the 16th century.
 It is home to works from great artists such as Botticelli, Caravaggio, Leonardo da Vinci, Michelangelo, Raphael and many more.
-We choose to wander at our own speed and didn’t bother with the audio guide.
+We chose to wander at our own speed and didn’t bother with the audio guide.

-With the culture glass now full to over-flowing it was time for some fresh air before our time slot to climb the beautiful Giotto Campanile (bell tower).
-Four hundred and fourteen steps up a claustrophobia inducing stairwell.
-At the top, you are presented with a stupendous 360-degree view of Florence.
+With the culture glass now full to over-flowing, it was time for some fresh air before our time slot to climb the beautiful Giotto Campanile (bell tower).
+Four hundred and fourteen steps up a claustrophobia-inducing stairwell.
+At the top, you are presented with a breathtaking 360-degree view of Florence.

-The restaurants and cafes in the Piazza di San Giovanni, where you find the Cathedral of Santa Maria dei Fiori, charge like wounded bulls.
+The restaurants and cafes in the Piazza di San Giovanni, where you find the Cathedral of Santa Maria dei Fiori (Florence Cathedral), charge like wounded bulls.
 Stepping back a block you will find a variety of reasonably priced cafes and bars.

 It appears that the craftsmanship and creativity were poured into the outside of the Cathedral of Santa Maria dei Fiori, because the inside is as hollow as an Easter egg.
 Given that we had already climbed to the top of the bell tower we skipped the opportunity to ascend the Duomo.

 The nearby Baptistry packs a surprising punch.
 The octagonal building dates back to the 12th century.
-Inside all heads turn upwards to the magnificent mosaic ceiling.
+Inside all heads turn upwards to the magnificent and at times morbid mosaic ceiling.

 Zig-zagging through town, we made our way up the Poggi Ramps (stairway) to Piazzale Michelangelo for more postcard inspired views of Florence.
 Along the way, Julie started her photo collection of traffic signs that have been skillfully and humorously defaced by the French artist Clet.